openid/fapi/fapi-2_0-security-profile.md

 the point of authorization, not at the point of loading an authorization page.
 This prevents user software that preloads urls from invalidating the `request_uri`.

+**NOTE 4**: In this document the state parameter is not used for CSRF protection, but may be used to by the client for application state.
+In circumstances where clients encode application state in a JWT the length of the state parameter value could be in excess of 1000 characters.

 #### Returning authenticated user's identifier